About Chidambara Vilas

 The History

 The history of Chidambara Vilas begins in 1884 with the members of a powerful Chettiar family leaving for abroad.
 Construction on the mansion was started on a one acre plot which was gifted by the Maharaja of Pudukottai.
-It took 7 years from 1897 to 1904 to complete the house at a princely sum of 7 lakhs over 118 years ago.
-The wood was imported from Burma, lights and mirrors from Belgium, chandeliers from Daman and Diu and tiles from Italy.
+It took 7 years from 1897 to 1904 to complete the house at a princely sum of 7 lakhs over 120 years ago.
+The wood was imported from Burma, marble tiles and granites from Italy, chandeliers, lights and mirrors from Belgium.

 Restoration by Sangam Group